caronc/nzb-subliminal/README.md

 | pyOpenSSL                    | 0.14    | https://pypi.python.org/pypi/pyOpenSSL/0.14                                      |

-**Note:** I patched (denoted with a **[P]** above) the some of the libraries mentioned above in efforts to make them compatible with python 2.6.
+**Note:** I patched (denoted with a **[P]** above) the some of the libraries mentioned above in efforts to make them compatible with python 2.6 and or simply fix bugs and add nessesary enhancments.

-To be as transparent as possible, they have been provided in the _/patches_ directory.
+To be as transparent as possible, all patches have been provided in the _/patches_ directory.